markjprice/cs12dotnet8/docs/dotnet9.md

 The following new features will be mentioned in the 3rd edition of *Apps and Services with .NET 10* to be published in December 2025:
 - [New cryptography features](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview#cryptography)

-The following new features will be mentioned in the 1st edition of *Tools and Skills for .NET 8 Pros* to be published in Summer 2024:
+The following new features will be mentioned in the 1st edition of *Tools and Skills for .NET 8* to be published in Summer 2024:
 - [New reflection features](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview#reflection)

 # .NET 10 downloads and announcements